COVID-19 Information and Resources

 - Desks and countertops

 - EPA-registered household disinfectants, diluted household bleach solutions, and alcohol solutions will all suffice.
-For more guidance on disinfecting, see the CDC’s recommendations here.
+For more guidance on disinfecting, please refer to the CDC’s recommendations.

 Some individuals are at higher risk of contracting COVID-19.
 The Santa Clara County Public Health Department recommends that these vulnerable populations avoid travel and large gatherings.
 These populations include: